alex-vasiliu/iOS-portfolio/README.md

 <br>

 ## Adblock & Parental Control
 [Adblock & Parental Control](https://appadvice.com/app/adblock-parental-control-pro/1170239725) is the perfect choice if you don't want to see ads.
-AdBlock is the completely free and has over 50 million users across all browsers.
-With an easy setup and an ad blocking test function, you will save battery life by only loading the content you care about.
-It blocks all ads including YouTube.com video ads, Facebook, and everywhere else.
+Not only is the completely free and has over 50 million users across all browsers, but with its easy setup and the built-in blocking functions, you will save battery life by only loading the content you care about.
+It will block all ads, including the ones from Youtube, Facebook, Instagram and everywhere else.
 Its blazing-fast, has automagical updates and an optimized block lists from our own, dedicated server.